caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

-Within a given namespace, types in that namespace can be referred to by just the name of the type, but types in unrelated namespaces, by default, have to be referred to by their fully-qualified name.
-The `using` declaration, within a code file, specifies namespaces to be lexically imported, so that their types do not need to be specified by their fully-qualified names.
-Visual Studio normally adds a number of `using` statements to the top of each new code file by default, such as `using System;` and `using System.Linq;`
+Within a given namespace and its hierarchical descendents, types in that namespace can be referred to by just the name of the type, but types in unrelated namespaces, by default, have to be referred to by their fully-qualified name.
+The `using` directive, within a code file, specifies namespaces to be lexically imported, so that their types do not need to be specified by their fully-qualified names.
+Visual Studio normally adds a number of `using` directive to the top of each new code file by default, such as `using System;` and `using System.Linq;`  The `using` directive can also be used to alias a type or a namespace, with the syntax `using Alias = Some.Actual.Type;`, which can be useful to avoid naming clashes.

+From C# 10 onwards, the `global using` directive is a `using` directive which occurs only in one code file but applies (in most cases) to all of the code in the same project.
+The .NET 6 templates which use `global using` generally follow the pattern of including a file called `Usings.cs` which contains `global using` directives and nothing else.
+Global `using` directives have to be the first code in any file they are in.

+Note: don't confuse `using` directives with `using` statements, which also use the same keyword.  `using` statements are covered below when we talk about the disposable pattern.

-If namespaces are related - that is, have the same root - then partially-qualified type names can be used.
+If namespaces are related&mdash;that is, have the same root&mdash;then partially-qualified type names can be used, by removing common segments at the start of the namespace name.
 For example, if a project has the namespaces `MyApplication` and `MyApplication.Helpers`, then within the class `MyApplication.Thing` the class whose fully-qualified name is `MyApplication.Helpers.ThingHelper` can be referred to with the partially-qualified name `Helpers.ThingHelper`, and in the other direction, within the `MyApplication.Helpers.ThingHelper` class the `MyApplication.Thing` class can be referred to as just `Thing`.

 Types can be split into "value types" and "reference types", depending on which parameter-passing convention applies to them.
-Classes and interfaces are reference types; the other kinds of type, structs and enums, are both value types.
-The built-in numeric types (and the `bool` type) are kinds of struct; although the built-in value types have a defined inheritance hierarchy, user-defined struct and enum types cannot inherit from other types.
+Classes, interfaces and delegates are reference types, structs and enums are both value types, and record types (which were only introduced relatively recently) can be either.
+The built-in numeric types (and the `bool` type) are kinds of struct; the built in `string` type is a reference type and behaves like a class.
+Classes and interfaces have a defined inheritance hierarchy: a class can inherit any single non-`sealed` class and can implement any number of interfaces, a reference-type record (or "record class") can inherit from any other single reference-type record, and an interface can inherit any number of other interfaces; this is described more fully below.
+Other kinds of type have a fixed inheritance hierarchy which can't be changed by the developer.
+All types ultimately inherit from the `object` type, which means that even on, say, a numeric constant, you can call `object` methods such as `.ToString()` and `.Equals()`.

+Value record types are referred to as "record structs"  Reference record types are sometimes referred to as "record classes".
+However, record classes are not classes, and record structs are not structs.
+Because record classes were introduced in C# 9 and were just called "records" at that point, if somebody talks about "records", they may be referring to records in general, or to record classes specifically, depending on context.
+Record structs were introduced in C# 10.

 Traditionally in C#, one fundamental difference between reference and value types is that reference type expressions and variables can have the value `null` and value type expressions and variables cannot.
 In the CLR this is still the case.
 However, since C# 2, the language has supported declaring value types as nullable by suffixing the type with a `?` when declaring it: for example, the nullable version of `int` becomes `int?`.
 Under the hood this is done by wrapping the value in another struct whose type is (in this example) `Nullable<int>`, and `int?` is shorthand for that type.
 For any nullable value type, the `Value` property gives the underlying value cast to a non-nullable type, and the `HasValue` property is `false` if the value is `null` and `true` if not.

 Reference types in the CLR are always nullable, but C# 8 introduced the concept of a "nullable context", a section of code where the compiler treats reference types as non-nullable by default unless they are flagged as nullable with the `?` suffix, and can raise an error or a warning (according to the kind of context) if a `null` value is potentially assigned to a non-nullable reference.
 Initially this feature had to be deliberately chosen by the developer.
 From .NET 6 onwards, this is the default behaviour for new projects, and if you would like the old behaviour you will need to change your project properties.

 Types can be nested, to some extent.
-Any kind of type can be nested inside a class or a struct, but not inside an enum.
+Any kind of type can be nested inside a class or a struct, but not inside other kinds of type.
 The full name of a nested type incorporates the name of the types it is nested inside: for example, if a class called `Thing` contained a nested type called `Egg`, the full name of the latter is `Thing.Egg` and the fully-qualified name of it is `Thing.Egg` prefixed by `Thing`'s namespace.

 Each built-in type which can be instantiated has a fully-qualified name (which is the same across all CLI languages) and a C# keyword which can be used as a synonym; the convention is to use the keyword in code where possible.
 The built-in types and their keywords are: